The The Wyoming County Housing and Redevelopment Authorities is a Section 8 and Public Housing Public Housing Agency in Nicholson, Pennsylvania.

-As of March 31st, 2016 the The Wyoming County Housing and Redevelopment Authorities manages 319 active Housing Choice Vouchers.
+As of the most recent VMS report, The Wyoming County Housing and Redevelopment Authorities manages 319 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: